nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Adding a book: `addBook`

-Adds a book to the book records.
+Adds a book to the book list.

 Format: `addBook t/TITLE a/AUTHOR i/ISBN​`

 * You will not be able to add a book with the same ISBN of an existing book.

 Examples: